kgali21/orbis-systems-FE/README.md

 ### Stretch Goals
     Attempted:
-        - Not allow duplicate Symbols; tried to do this through the ADD_SYMBOL reducer with various array methods but couldn't quite get it to work.
+        - Not allow duplicate Symbols; I couldn't get it to work because the various array methods would not initially remove that duplicated Symbol for the state of the array in the redux store.
+I could get it to remove all the symbols in the array but not a single one based on the symbol name
-        - Dynamically set the delay on useInterval based on the number of cards; tried to do this with a conditional, but because of UseInterval had trouble not going against the Rules of Hooks.
+        - Dynamically set the delay on useInterval based on the number of cards; tried to do this with a conditional, but because of UseInterval, I had trouble not going against the Rules of Hooks.
     Non-attempted:
         - handle 404s on the front-end